Health, advice, and information online community for dog and cats lovers.

 What’s more, the next most common infectious agents after herpes and calicivirus are Chlamydophila felis (formerly known as Chlamydia psittaci) and Bordetella bronchiseptica, both organisms that are sensitive to third generation cephalosporins.
 For this reason, when antibiotics are selected, third generation cephalosporins and their relatives are frequently chosen.
 Oral medications and/or eye ointments are commonly prescribed.

 For congestion, some human nose drop products can be used for relief.
 Consult your veterinarian before attempting any sort of home treatment.
-Other therapies frequently employed include low doses of interferon-alpha to stimulate the immune system and oral lysine supplementation, which interferes with herpesvirus reproduction.
+Other therapies occassionally employed include low doses of interferon-alpha to stimulate the immune system and oral lysine supplementation, which interferes with herpesvirus reproduction.

 For younger infected kittens, often the most significant factor in their ability to avert infection is maturation and gaining a more effective immune system with growth.